polimi-saslab/windplane_1dof/README.md

 ## MATLAB code developed for the paper:
-# F. Trevisi and L. Fagiano: A one degree-of-freedom fly-gen airborne wind energy system model for power curve estimation.
-The TORQUE Conference 2026, Bruges, Belgium
+# Filippo Trevisi and Lorenzo Fagiano: A one degree-of-freedom fly-gen airborne wind energy system model for power curve estimation.
+Journal of Physics: Conference Series, 3224 (2026) 092011 https://doi.org/10.1088/1742-6596/3224/9/092011

 ## Dependencies
 The model is built and tested in MATLAB R2025b.
 Try installing this version if your version of MATLAB does not execute the code successfully.